 As a foster dad, it’s important for my kid to know he’s in a safe place.
 It’s easier right now to see the difficulties we go through to be there for our kids, but at this moment I’m glad he’s with me.
 I’m glad he’s somewhere safe.
 That makes me know I’m changing kids’ lives.
 I couldn’t imagine, if I hadn’t taken him with me, what life would be like for him.
 Right now, that comfort is all the village we need.”

-This story was submitted to Love What Matters by Peter M. You can follow his journey on Instagram.
+This story was submitted to Love What Matters by Peter M. You can follow his journey on Instagram and order his book here.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.

 Read Peter’s backstory here: